tomverchere/tomvercheremm/_portfolio/art_skills.md

     alt: "placeholder image 3"
 ---

-This a research project funded by NSF involving the application of robotics to artistic endeavors.
+This a research project funded by NSF involving human-robot collaboration in artistic endeavors.
 My involvement in the project includes:
-- Trajectory representation (Sigma Lognormal Method for human trajectory representation)
+- Human-generated trajectory representation and generation
+  - Human-generated velocity modeling for robot motion trajectories
-- Trajectory estimation/optimization (applied factor graphs using GTSAM)
+  - Trajectory parameter optimization using factor graphs and Levenberg-Marquardt optimization (GTSAM)
-- Impedance matching and control of the Franka Emika Panda manipulator for teleoperated trajectory generation
+- Teleoperation of Franka Emika Panda for artistic endeavors

-I'm learning GTSAM and GTDynamics for this...
-Let's hope it goes well!
-This pays the bills :)
+  - Impedance matching and control
+  - Haptic bilateral teleoperation using a Novint Falcon haptic device
+- Help with evaluation step of cable-driven parallel robot (CDPR) for GTGraffiti project
+  - Paper accepted to ICRA 2022

+I can share more details after the initial Arxiv publication.
+We are planning to submit to IROS in March!
-{% include gallery caption="This is a gallery of generated trajectories and outputs." %}
+# {% include gallery caption="This is a gallery of generated trajectories and outputs." %}